morawatur/PyHoLo/README.txt

 In order to run PyHoLo you will require:

 - Windows Vista, 7, 8 or 10 (≥ Vista),
-- Python language interpreter version 3.6 or later (e.g. Anaconda),
+- Python language interpreter version 3.6 or later (e.g. Anaconda3),
-- PyQt5 library supporting the graphical user interface.
+- (optionally) external Python libraries, such as PyQt5.

-1. Download the Anaconda environment from  https://www.continuum.io/downloads.
+1. Download the Anaconda environment from https://www.anaconda.com/distribution/.
 Choose a version compatible with Python 3.6 or later.

 2. Install the Anaconda environment by running the installation file and following the instructions on the screen.
 We recommend you to install Anaconda in the default location suggested by the instalator.
 In Windows it will be 'C:\Users\user_name\Anaconda3'.

 3. After installation open Anaconda Prompt.
-In Windows 7 it can be found under Start menu, in All Programs -> Anaconda -> Anaconda Prompt.
+In Windows 7 it can be found under Start menu, in All Programs -> Anaconda3 -> Anaconda Prompt.

-4. Type the following command in the Anaconda Prompt in order to install PyQt5 library:
+4 (May not be necessary).
+New version of Anaconda (3.7) comes with a number of libraries which are required for PyHoLo to work.
+However, older Anaconda versions may be missing newer distributions of those libraries, e.g. PyQt5, scikit-image.
+To install those packages (i.e. if you stumble upon some error during running PyHoLo), type the following command in the Anaconda Prompt:

+conda install <package_name>
-conda install pyqt
+(e.g. conda install pyqt)

-You will be asked for confirmation of the library name which you want to install.
+You will be asked for confirmation of the package name which you want to install.
 You can confirm it by typing 'y' into the Anaconda Prompt and pressing Enter.
 If the installation of library is complete, you can close the Anaconda Prompt.

-PyHoLo should be ready to use!
+5. PyHoLo should be ready to use!

 ---------------------------------------------------------------------------------------------